quain24/PostidentCheck/README.md

 Those settings are commonly adjustable, rest should mostly be left alone - the do not need to be changed basically ever.

 ### Appsettings.json:
-* DilosDEV - main connection string
+* MainConStr - main connection string
 * DHL
     * BaseAddress - main url to soap service of dhl
     * Secret - KeePass guid for http client authorization data